AriFordsham/GHCWiki/records/name-spacing.md

 Note that this means it is possible to improve upon Frege in the number of cases where the type can be inferred - we could look to see if there is only one record namespace containing n, and if that is the case infer the type of x -- Greg Weber

-So lets see examples behavior from the Frege Author:

 For example, lets say we have: